 Featured Treatment Areas

-The Stephen E. and Catherine Pappas Center for Neuro-Oncology offers the most advanced care for patients with brain tumors and nervous system tumors.
+The Stephen E. and Catherine Pappas Center for Neuro-Oncology at Massachusetts General Hospital offers the most advanced care for patients with brain tumors and nervous system tumors.

 We have one of the largest pediatric proton therapy programs in the world and have treated well over 1,600 children.
 We are the only proton center in New England, and an international referral center for pediatric radiation oncology.